mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 ## DNS Filtering Database Entry List {#entry-list}

 A DNS Filtering Database Entries list is an array of Filtering Database Entry objects.
-Each entry MUST be a unique identifier for the same underlying incident.
+Each entry MUST be related to the same underlying incident.

 It is carried in the EXTRA-TEXT field of the Extended DNS Error with the JSON field name "fdbs".
 For example: